ipratropium inhalation solution

 How should I use this medication?

-For regular treatment of breathing difficulties associated with chronic bronchitis or emphysema, the recommended adult dose is 500 µg 3 to 4 times a day.
+For regular treatment of breathing difficulties caused by chronic bronchitis or emphysema, the recommended adult dose is 500 µg 3 to 4 times a day.
 If less than 2 mL of solution is to be nebulized, a sterile, preservative-free saline or another suitable nebulizer solution should be used to make up the total volume to between 2 mL and 5 mL.

-Your doctor or pharmacist should instruct you on proper use of this medication.
+Your doctor or pharmacist should tell you how to use this medication properly.
 Also, follow the instructions found with the medication and with your nebulizer for proper treatment, care, maintenance, and equipment cleaning procedures.
 It is very important to adjust the face mask, if required, to prevent the mist from getting into your eyes.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.